Universitat Autònoma de Barcelona

 • Resistive switching devices (ReRAM): characterization and modeling.

-• Modelling and simulation of graphene and post-graphene 2D materials based field effect transistors targeting RF applications
+• Modelling and simulation of graphene and post-graphene 2D materials devices targeting RF and sensing applications

 • Electrical characterization and modeling of inkjet-printed devices, Organic TFTs.